inductiva/inductiva/docs-sources/amr-wind/mpi-cluster.md

 # Running AMR-Wind Simulations Across Multiple Machines Using MPI

-As computational fluid dynamics (CFD) problems grow in complexity and scale, so does the demand for computing power. **AMR-Wind**—a high-performance, structured adaptive mesh refinement (AMR) solver developed for wind energy applications—is built to scale efficiently across thousands of cores.
+As computational fluid dynamics (CFD) problems grow in complexity and scale, so does the demand for computing power. **AMR-Wind**, a high-performance, structured adaptive mesh refinement (AMR) solver developed for wind energy applications, is built to scale efficiently across thousands of cores.
 However, even the most powerful single machine can eventually become a bottleneck, particularly when dealing with large domains or fine mesh resolutions.